JuliaPraxis/Naming/guides/PackagesAndModules.md

   - :x:  CSSParser, HTMLBodyValidator
  &nbsp;
  &nbsp;
-  - :notebook_with_decorative_cover: Please share your experience --
+  - :notebook_with_decorative_cover: Please share your experience.
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-     click whichever version you read at a glance with least effort.
+     Click the name form you read at a glance with the least effort.
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
      write "my preference" as a message in the linked gitter room.